Wreck of the Daring Revealed | 3D Scanner Service | Recon

 Wreck of the Daring Revealed

-A long-forgotten shipwreck uncovered at the entrance to the Kaipara Harbour north of Auckland earlier this year, has a lot to teach us about 19th Century ship building.
+A long-forgotten shipwreck uncovered at the entrance to the Kaipara Harbour north of Auckland in 2018, has a lot to teach us about 19th Century ship building.

 High tides shifted sand revealing the wreck of the Daring, which was driven ashore by gale force winds in March 1865.
 Heritage New Zealand commissioned Recon to laser-scan the ship – a non-invasive recording technique that provides a 3-dimensional colour model of the wreck and point data for further analysis.